Skip to Main Content

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-Boston may not be the first city to come to mind for a bachelorette party destination—but maybe it should be!
-Especially if you live on the East Coast or in a short drive from the city, a Boston bachelorette party has plenty to offer—including a killer restaurant game, a respectable nightlife scene, and plenty to see and do during the day.
-From waterfront jaunts to relaxing spas, here are our favorite Boston bachelorette party ideas, activities, accommodations and more.
+A Boston bachelorette party may not be the first thing that comes to mind for your celebratory, pre-wedding shindig, but maybe it should be!
+Especially if you live on the East Coast or a short drive from the city, a Boston bachelorette party has plenty to offer—including a killer restaurant game, a respectable nightlife scene and plenty to see and do during the day.

-Whether you're looking for a fun night out, delicious seafood, a good game day, or just some R&R, a Boston bachelorette party has it all.
-Just don't forget to outfit your tribe in plenty of gear from The Knot Shop on arrival.
+Whether you're looking for a fun night out, delicious seafood, a good game day or just some R&R, a Boston bachelorette party has it all.
+With its mix of coastal charm and city energy, there are plenty of ways to celebrate with the gals.

 Boston has its fair share of nightlife to take part in— from rooftop bars and craft breweries to cocktail bars and a very Vegas-style nightclub.
 Whatever you're looking for to party and drink the night away, Boston has something to offer.

 If your bride loves sports, this is a city meant for her.
-Schedule her bachelorette party around one of several major sports teams who play their games here, including the Patriots (football), Bruins (hockey), Celtics (basketball), and Red Sox (baseball).
+Schedule her bachelorette party around one of several major sports teams that play their games here, including the Patriots (football), Bruins (hockey), Celtics (basketball) and Red Sox (baseball).

 Boston is a mecca for foodies, with a top-notch beer scene to its own Little Italy and Chinatown.
 And of course, there's its seafood scene.
 Find delicious bites from lobstah chowder to scallops and freshly-shucked oysters throughout the best eateries in the city.

-With just a few days to spend in Boston, it's hard to figure out where to start.
-Here's a three-day itinerary to help you get the most out of your Boston bachelorette weekend.
+Wondering what kind of bachelorette Boston has to offer?
+Well with just a few days to spend together, it's hard to figure out where to start.
+Here's a three-day bachelorette party itinerary to help you get the most out of your exciting Boston weekend.

 Day 1